densmirnov/suiprophet-docs/docs/en/product-overview.md

 - lower development complexity through a shared dispute primitive;
 - new classes of applications that need to finalize event-driven obligations;
 - more on-chain activity through repeated `claim -> challenge -> finality` cycles.

-## Base Process

-The end-to-end sequence is:

-1. A `Rulebook` is created.
-2. A `question` is published in `Oracle` with `Reward`, an answer `Schema`, and `Event time`.
-3. `Answerer` submits an answer and posts `Bond Answerer`.
-4. The answer may be challenged during `Liveness`.
-5. If there is no dispute, the `question` settles automatically.
-6. If there is a dispute, `Court` reviews the case and finalizes the result.
-7. The resulting outcome object becomes available to connected protocols.